 Mr. Roeder has achieved an AV rating from Martindale-Hubbell, the highest rating that firm gives.
-He has been recognized in Illinois Super Lawyers for business litigation and class action/mass torts from 2005 to the present and as an Illinois Leading Lawyer for commercial litigation, class actions and product liability law.
+He has been recognized in Illinois Super Lawyers for business litigation and class action/mass torts defense from 2005 to the present and as an Illinois Leading Lawyer for commercial litigation, class action defense and product liability law.
 Since 2005, Mr Roeder has taught trial advocacy as an Adjunct Professor at the Northwestern Pritzker School of Law.

 Mr. Roeder has more than 30 years of jury trial experience, representing corporations and individuals in hundreds of cases throughout the United States.
 He successfully has tried more than 35 cases before state courts, federal courts and arbitration panels.

 In the business litigation area, Mr. Roeder’s clients have run the gamut from hedge funds, private equity funds, and publicly traded corporations to privately held businesses and individuals.
 His engagements have involved the prosecution and defense of fiduciary duty claims; dissolution of partnerships and limited liability companies; insurance coverage; misappropriation of trade secrets; restrictive covenants; contracts; fraud (including securities, commodities and consumer fraud); real estate litigation; and substantive bankruptcy matters.